irbull/toro/src/content/blog/2024/llamas-and-dinosaurs/llamas-and-dinosaurs.md

 To help increase developer productivity, I asked the question, _What if we could put local LLMs in the hands of web developers?_ More specifically, **I drew inspiration from Deno and Llama and explored a vision to build an API for Large Language Model Inference, combining the power of Llama with TypeScript Web APIs.**

 I used [Llama.cpp](https://github.com/ggerganov/llama.cpp) as the kernel and using [Bindgen](https://github.com/rust-lang/rust-bindgen), I generated a set of Rust bindings for the API.
-I then created a thin Rust API that handled the `unsafe` calls and pointer arithmetic required to interface with the C++ API (I called this Rusty Llama).
+I then created a thin Rust API that handled the `unsafe` calls and pointer arithmetic required to interface with the C++ API (I called this crate, Rusty Llama).
 From there, I built an idiomatic Rust API called Llama.rs that provides a higher-level API for working with Large Language Models.
 Llama.rs includes functions to help manage the context window, perform grammar-based generation, and support different sampling techniques.

 ![Llama Stack](./llama-stack.png)